antiwck/single_pulse_clock_cross/README.md

 The module synchronizes `a` pulses from domain A to domain B.
 If domain A sends pulses faster than domain B can consume, `b` will remain asserted for multiple cycles to represent the queued pulses.

 <img src="Single Pulse Clock Crosser.png"><br />
+The image above shows an example of pulse "a" in clock domain a clock crossing to pulse "b" in clock domain b.
+Given that the clock frequency of clock a is 100Mhz, and clock b is 28.41Mhz.
+[Asynchronous clocks]